hackle/blog-rust/raw/conways-game-of-life-in-TYPEscript.md

 > It would be obvious but please do note this is not something you would put in production.
 Maybe for pair programming at an interview :-)

+From this point on it would be more fun if you load up [the code](https://github.com/hackle/blog-rust/blob/master/sample/conway.ts) in VS Code (or your favourite IDE).

 ## Peano numbers again

 With the introduction of conditional types (ages ago), it was already possible to have conditional or recursive type level computation.
 A big blocker for me to make the game of life has been numbers and ways to manipulate numbers.
 For example, I must be able to add or subtract numbers to find neighbouring cells for a cell at a coordinate.